dosqas/UBB-SE-2025-AmenintareaMaimutei/04-duo-aspcore-mvc-web-migration/README.md

 ---

 ## 🛠️ Tech Stack
-- **Frontend**: WinUI 3
+- **Frontend**: WinUI 3 (Desktop) / ASP.NET Core MVC (Web)
 - **Backend**: .NET (C#)
 - **Database**: SQL Server
 - **ORM**: Entity Framework Core

 ---

 ## 📅 Development Process

-1. **Design and Initial Implementation**: The initial design, requirement modeling and initial implementations were developed by subgroup 923/2, laying the groundwork for the app’s core features.

-2. **Project Handover and Merge Phase**: Our subgroup has received the projects and is currently focused on merging them.
-We are in the process of integrating the different solutions by refactoring the code, applying unit and integration tests, and making necessary adjustments to align the projects.
-This phase includes switching to **Entity Framework Core** for data access and implementing a unified API.

-3. **Final Integration**: Once the ongoing half-merge and refinements are completed, the project will be ready for final integration into the **Duolingo for Other Things** app.
-The final merge and polish will ensure the app is fully cohesive and ready for deployment.
+1. **Migration to ASP.NET Core MVC**:
+   We are migrating our existing solution to **ASP.NET Core MVC** (Model–View–Controller).
+This migration only affects the GUI, keeping the core business logic intact.
+The new MVC project will be added alongside the existing solution.

+2. **Architecture Options & Integration**:
+   For integrating with our existing API and service layer, we will use the following architecture strategy: **Class Library Sharing** - We move the service and proxy repository to a class library referenced by both the desktop and web apps.

+3. **UI & Security Enhancements**:
+   * All functionalities will be protected against unauthorized access.
+   * A **dependency injection** framework will handle all object instantiations.

 ---